AppSurface Search

 Remarks

 Source records identify where a value came from and how it was applied.
 File paths, environment variable names, and config paths are optional because not every provider exposes the same provenance.
+File sources can also include Location when the provider can truthfully map the parsed value back to an exact file coordinate.
 The source role is especially important for mixed values: a base source can be combined with patch sources from higher-priority providers.

 Property